-STEP 3.
-Connect the downspout to the rain barrel.
+STEP 3 - Connect the downspout to the rain barrel.
 Flow diverters allow you to easily direct flow from your gutter downspout into your rain barrel during warm seasons.
-They can be closed during winter month, which allows your gutter to operate normally.
+They can be closed during winter months, which allows your gutter to operate normally.
 To install the diverter, temporarily place the rain barrel on the blocks to mark where the diverter needs to be installed.
 Cut the gutter with a hand saw and install the diverter per the instructions, at a height that allows the water to flow from the diverter into the barrel.
 If not using a flow diverter, the gutter downspout can be directed or connected directly to the barrel.
+However, in cold months, the rain barrel should be emptied and stored, and the downspout should be returned to normal function.

-STEP 4.
-Install the rain barrel.
+STEP 4 - Install the rain barrel.

 - a.
 Place the rain barrel on the blocks or stand. - b.
 Direct flow from gutter downspout or diverter into the barrel. - c.
 Cover the open top of the rain barrel with screen to prevent mosquitoes from breeding in the standing water and to reduce the amount of debris entering the barrel.
 Most rain barrels that you purchase pre-made will come with a screened cover. - d.
-Direct the overflow hose from the rain barrel to a vegetated area or another stormwater practice, where it can soak into the ground.
+Direct the overflow hose from the rain barrel to a vegetated area or another stormwater practice where it can soak into the ground.